Why do this problem?

 Which numbers are the 'shortest' and the 'longest'?

-You could encourage children to find out the name of each script.
-You could also include Roman Numeral versions of the numbers: XIII, II, LVIII, XXV, LXXXIII, C. This sheet
+Learners could write hints which might help others work on the task without giving away the solution.
+You could also encourage children to find out the name of each script.
+Another idea would be to include Roman Numeral versions of the numbers: XIII, II, LVIII, XXV, LXXXIII, C. This sheet

 Some children may find it useful to cut out the individual numbers so they can be sorted more easily.